Glooring/catch-the-goblin/README.md

 # Catch The Goblin Game

 Originally inspired by a game I stumbled across on [gameee.vercel.app](https://gameee.vercel.app), this project enhances and completes the foundation left by the original.
-The goal was to center the game, make it fit the screen size, and ensure pixel-perfect rendering, providing a cleaner and more polished gameplay experience.
+The goal was to provide a cleaner and more polished gameplay experience.

 [**Play Catch The Goblin on Vercel**](https://catch-the-goblin.vercel.app/)